With Republican debate, Fox Business Network sees mission accomplished

 “I think it’s been substantive,” said Jane Hall, a journalism professor at American University in Washington.
 “They said they were going to focus on the economy, and that’s largely what they did,” Hall said.

-The debate - the network’s first - was a big opportunity for Fox Business, owned by Rupert Murdoch’s Twenty-First Century Fox Inc (FOXA.O).
+The debate - the network’s first - was a big opportunity for Fox Business, owned by Rupert Murdoch’s Twenty-First Century Fox Inc.

 “For Fox Business, this is an important rite of passage,” Neil Cavuto, the network’s managing editor of business news, told Reuters in an interview before the debate.
 “I don’t want to screw it up.”